You are here

 Reducing lameness incidences

 Lameness can be an issue for cattle during housing due to prolonged standing time on concrete floors.
 Bring your farm team together and discuss your herd lameness plan with your vet.
-Consider regular mobility scoring to detect early signs of lameness, and be sure to record when treatment is given to monitor effectiveness and reoccurring cases.
+Regular mobility scoring is recommended in order to detect early signs of lameness, and be sure to record when treatment is given to monitor effectiveness and reoccurring cases.

 Limiting disease risk

 Wet and cold weather provides a fertile breeding ground for bacteria and disease, and an outbreak is a nightmare for both animal welfare and profit.
 During these periods, it’s a good time to talk to your vet about assessing your farm for potential disease threats.
-Consider taking bulk milk samples to look for common diseases such as IBR, leptospirosis and BVD, and remove or isolate any potentially infected animals.
+Monitor the milking herd via bulk milk tank samples for diseases such as IBR, Leptospirosis, BVD and Salmonella, especially if you are not vaccinating.

 Working with your vet, build a bespoke vaccination programme and deliver it accurately to ensure its effectiveness.
 Lastly, keep the environment as clean and dry as possible.
 All of this will ensure a happy and healthy cow.

 Bought-in livestock are a major route for new diseases entering your farm.
 Before integrating them with the rest of the herd, quarantine and test all new animals for potential disease, and treat where appropriate.
 Also ensure that cattle are put onto the same vaccination programme as the rest of the herd.